WillCHL/CleanData/README.md

 # Getting and Cleaning Data Assignment - Read Me

 The repo is for Coursera Getting and Cleaning Data Week 4 Assignment.
-I contains three files (including this one):
+It contains three files (including this one):
 * README.md
   * Descritpion of the repo
 * CodeBook.md